DataDog/datadog-agent/test/molecule-role/molecule/secrets/Readme.md

 ```

-stackstate-agent will pass following json request to stdin of the decrypting program,
+stackstate-agent will pass the following json request to stdin of the decrypting program,
-where `secrets` contains array of the secrets to be returned
+where `secrets` contains the array of the secrets to be returned

 ```
 {